Vengeance Hath No Fury

 « Chapter 1 »

-Cedric’s heart raced as he ran along the tree-lined cliffs.
-Glancing behind him as the air burnt his lungs he tripped and fell.
+CEDRIC’S HEART RACED as he ran along the tree-lined cliffs.
+Glancing behind him as air burnt in his lungs, he tripped and fell.
 Cursing, he scrambled back to his feet.
-If he could reach the end of the forest, he could call for help but his pursuer closed the gap.
+If he could reach the end of the forest, he could call for help, but his pursuer was closing the gap.
 With the edge of the forest in sight, Cedric pushed harder, his heartbeat all but pounding out of his chest.

-His pursuer was close and with a large bound, he dived and knocked Cedric to the forest floor.
+His pursuer was now close, and with a large bound, he dived and knocked Cedric to the forest floor.
 Spinning Cedric around, his attacker snarled, “Where is it?
 Give it to me.”

 “I–I don’t have it,” Cedric stuttered.